Netflix/iep/iep-module-archaius2/README.md

 ## Description

 Guice module to configure [archaius2](https://github.com/Netflix/archaius/tree/2.x) for use internally at Netflix.
-It will do the following:
+It will install the archaius2 guice module and put in the following

-* Setup binding so you can inject `AppConfig` and `Config`.
+overrides:

-* Add typesafe config as an override layer.
+* Add typesafe config as the application layer.
-* Add a dynamic layer that queries the internal platformservice for properties that can change at runtime.
+* Add an override layer that queries the internal platformservice for properties that can change at runtime.

-It will also install the base guice module from archaius2.
-The `AppConfig` is customized to use `application` as the config name rather than the default of `config`.

 > :warning: This module will not load global properties.
 Properties coming from platformservice
 > must be restricted to at least one of application, cluster, or auto-scaling group.